sitaber/pyDM404/README.md

 - Pygame >= 2.1.2
 - NumPy >= 1.15

-Pygame provides almost everything for us to create the application, and what it doesn't, we implement with pure Python.
+Pygame and numpy provide almost everything for us to create the application, and they don't, we implement with pure Python.

 ## How it Works
 The code is broken into 3 parts: